moehoshio/NekoLcServer/README.md

 # NekoLc Server

-Golang implementation of the NekoLc API specification.
-The server loads JSON configuration files from `configs/` and exposes the documented HTTP endpoints for launcher configuration, maintenance, updates, feedback logs, test utilities, and optional authentication.
+Golang implementation of the NekoLc API specification (v0.0.2).
+The server loads JSON configuration files from `configs/` and exposes the documented HTTP endpoints for launcher configuration, maintenance, updates, news, feedback logs, test utilities, and optional authentication.

 ## Prerequisites